JCardenasRdz/Insights-into-the-I-SPY-clinical-trial/README.md

 oversampling does not have an effect on the average results and causes an important increment in the precision, recall, and for the negative group, and improves AUC and kappa.

 **Survival (`Alive`) including `PCR` as predictor** The most important clinical outcome in cancer is how long a patient lives after being treated, or if he/she is alive at the end of a study, with that in mind I included `PCR` as a predictor of survival.
+This makes sense given the study design.

 - Logistic Regression
 ```Python
 # allocate new predictor variable